Polymer/polymer/PRIMER.md

 Lifecycle callback timing and best practices are in high flux at the moment.

+__TL;DR: Do all initialization/configuration in `ready` today.__

 Currently, at `created` time, children are not stamped yet.
 As such, configuring any properties that may have side-effects involving children will error.
 As such, it is not reccomended to use the `created` callback for self-configuration.

 There is a work-in-progress `configure` callback that is called top-down after children have been stamped & `created` , but is not ready for use yet.

+The `ready` callback is called bottom-up after children have been `configure`-ed.
+Currently, this is the only useful & safe place to do configuration of properties that may have side-effects on children.
+Ideally this configuration step will be moved to the `configure` callback in the future.

 ## Binding limitations